painch-i/fast-wishes/documentation/wishes-list-page.md

 ## Floating Action Button
 - Single centered “+” FAB opens the add sheet.
 - Hidden whenever an edit or add modal is active.

+## Settings Drawer
+- The header settings icon opens a drawer to manage list and account details.
+- On mobile it slides up as a bottom sheet covering the full viewport height.
+- On desktop it appears as a 360px side drawer anchored to the right.